szczyglis-dev/py-gpt/README.md

 https://docs.llamaindex.ai/en/stable/api_reference/storage/vector_store.html

-Witch keywords arguments are passed to providers?
+Which keyword arguments are passed to providers?

 For `ChromaVectorStore` and `SimpleVectorStore` all arguments are set by PyGPT and passed internally (you do not need to configure anything).
 For other providers you can provide these arguments: